yogami/AIVoiceTranslator/docs/FEATURE_ROADMAP.md

 ### Next: Differentiated features (our wedge in live, mixed‑language classrooms)

+0) On‑Demand Elaboration (Micro‑Tutoring)  ← moved to top
+- What: Students tap “Elaborate” to get a brief, simpler explanation and one example for the last sentence; teacher can pin to all.
+- Value: Converts translation into understanding in the moment; measurable drop in miscomprehension.

 1) Class glossary loop
 - What: One‑tap “correct translation” and “fix pronunciation”; persists for the rest of class and future lessons
 - Value: Classroom‑specific accuracy that compounds; fewer repeated errors